GordonLei/BindingOfRug/README.md

 # ASCII / UNICODE character guideline & representation

 # Misc.
-We also used codenvy (https://codenvy.com/) to write code on an online IDE collectively.
+We also used codenvy (https://codenvy.com/) to collectively write code on an online IDE.